-Failure to correctly configure the real servers to handle the ARP problem is the most common mistake in DR mode configurations
+Failure to correctly configure the real servers to handle the ARP problem is the most common mistake in DR mode configurations.

-Configuring the real servers for DR mode (Windows)
+Configuring the Real Servers for Layer 4 DR Mode (Windows)

-If you are using a one-arm DR load balancing method, each web server requires the ARP problem to be handled:
+If you're using a one-arm DR mode load balancing method, each web server requires the ARP problem to be handled:

-- for all real servers in Direct Routing mode the load balanced application must respond to both the virtual IP as well as the servers real IP.
-With Windows IIS the IP address must either be set to (All Unassigned) or use the Advanced tab to add a second IP address as shown below - Each real server must have the Microsoft loopback adapter installed and configured - The Microsoft loopback adapter must be configured to deal with the ARP problem
+- For all real servers in Direct Routing mode the load balanced application must respond to both the Virtual IP as well as the servers Real IP.
+With Windows IIS the IP address must either be set to 'All Unassigned' or use the Advanced tab to add a second IP address as shown below - Each real server must have the Microsoft loopback adapter installed and configured - The Microsoft loopback adapter must be configured to deal with the ARP problem - For Windows 2008 / 2012 a series of three netsh commands must also be run on each server to configure the weak / strong host behavior

-Configuring IIS to respond to both the RIP and VIP
+Configuring IIS to Respond to Both the RIP and VIP

 By default, IIS listens on all configured IP addresses, this is shown in the example below.
-As can be seen the IP address field is set to "All Unassigned".
+As can be seen the IP address field is set to 'All Unassigned'.

 If the default configuration is left, no further IIS configuration is required.
-If you do change the IP address in the bindings from "All Unassigned" to a specific IP address, then you need to make sure that you also add a binding for the Virtual Server IP address (VIP) as shown below:
+If you do change the IP address in the bindings from 'All Unassigned' to a specific IP address, then you need to make sure that you also add a binding for the Virtual Server IP address (VIP) as shown below: